Near Griffin in Spalding County, Georgia — The American South (South Atlantic)

 Marker series.
 This marker is included in the Georgia Historical Society/Commission, and the Works Progress Administration (WPA) projects marker series.

 Other nearby markers.
-John McIntosh Kell (was approx. 0.2 miles away but has been reported missing. ); Confederate Camp (approx. 4 miles away); a different marker also named Confederate Camp (approx. 4.2 miles away); Old McIntosh Road (approx. 4.2 miles away); Georgia Experiment Station (approx. 4.9 miles away); Founding of Griffin (approx. 6 miles away); Lewis Lawrence Griffin (approx. 6.2 miles away); The City of Griffin (approx. 6.2 miles away).
+At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
+A different marker also named John McIntosh Kell (was approx. 0.2 miles away but has been reported missing. ); Confederate Camp (approx. 4 miles away); a different marker also named Confederate Camp (approx. 4.2 miles away); Old McIntosh Road (approx. 4.2 miles away); Georgia Experiment Station (approx. 4.9 miles away); Founding of Griffin (approx. 6 miles away); Lewis Lawrence Griffin (approx. 6.2 miles away); The City of Griffin (approx. 6.2 miles away).
 Touch for a list and map of all markers in Griffin.

 More about this marker.
 Originally a WPA marker also titled "John McIntosh Kell" stood within 100 feet of where the new marker was erected.
 The WPA marker has been missing for over 25 years, although a section of the pole remains.